projectcalico/calico/master/security/http-methods.md

 ---
-title: Using HTTP methods and paths in policy rules
+title: Use HTTP methods and paths in policy rules
 ---

 ### Big picture